awsdocs/amazon-fsx-lustre-user-guide/doc_source/performance.md

 To specify a PFL configuration, use the `lfs setstripe` command with `-E` options to specify layout components for different sized files, such as the following command:

 ```
-lfs setstripe -E 100M -c 1 -E 10G -c8 -E -1 -c -1 /mountname/directory
+lfs setstripe -E 100M -c 1 -E 10G -c 8 -E -1 -c -1 /mountname/directory
 ```

 This command sets three layout components:
 + The first component \(`-E 100M -c 1`\) indicates a stripe count value of 1 for files up to 100MiB in size\.
-+ The second component \(`-E 10G -c8`\) indicates a stripe count of 8 for files up to 10GiB in size\.
++ The second component \(`-E 10G -c 8`\) indicates a stripe count of 8 for files up to 10GiB in size\.
 + The third component \(`-E -1 -c -1`\) indicates that files larger than 10GiB will be striped across all OSTs\.

 **Important**